Nissan Bluebird: Type 10

-Types 11 – 14
+Types 11–14

 The 1932 Datsun Type 11 was a small car with a 495 cc, 10 HP side valve engine and a three speed transmission.
-[JSAE].
-It was offered in several body styles, and DAT/Nissan sold 150 of the Type 11 in 1932.
-[JSAE] The Type 11 was only produced during the year 1932, as changes in the law allowed Nissan to sell a new model with a larger engine in 1933.
+It was offered in several body styles; DAT/Nissan sold 150 of the Type 11 in 1932.
+The Type 11 was only produced during the year 1932, as changes in the law allowed Nissan to sell a new model with a larger engine in 1933.

 The Datsun Type 11 had the same engine displacement and external dimensions as an Austin Seven, and information about the British car was widely available within Japan.
 In October and November 1929, the chief engineer of Austin presented a paper in Tokyo called "The British Light Car".
 This paper is supposed to have provided detailed explanations and illustrations of many of the mechanical components of the Austin Seven.
 The exact relationship between the two cars is, however, in dispute.
 Some authors say that it was a licensed copy of the Seven.
 Others insist it was a copy, but not an authorized one.
 Herbert Austin was definitely concerned about the possibility of the Datsun infringing on his patents; he subsequently imported a 1935 Datsun to examine, but decided not to file a complaint.
 Some websites have pointed to this as evidence supporting the hypothesis that the Datsun was not a copy of the Austin.
 Other websites have pointed out that the decision to not press charges might have been because that by then the Datsun designs had begun to differ from those of the Austin.

 The 1933 Datsun Type 12 was a small car produced by the Nissan corporation.
 The name Datsun was used by DAT for their line of small cars.
 After the DAT corporation was absorbed into Nissan, these cars continued to be produced, and the original model name was maintained.
-The Type 12 was basically similar to the earlier 1932 Type 11, but had a larger engine.
+The Type 12 was basically similar to the earlier 1932 Type 11, but had a larger, 747 cc engine.

 Japanese laws at that time did not require a license to drive automobiles with small-displacement engines.
 DAT/Nissan produced the Datsun Type 11 as their entry into this market.
-The original limitation for this class of vehicles was 500 cc displacement engines, but that was changed to 750 cc in 1933.
-Nissan responded to this change by producing a larger engine, and gave the more powerful car a new name, the Type 12.
+The original limitation for this class of vehicles was 500 cc displacement engines, but that was changed to 750 cc in 1933 and Nissan responded by producing a larger engine.
+They also gave the more powerful car a new name, the Type 12.

 The 1934 Datsun Type 13 went into production in April 1934 with its chassis built in the Osaka Plant of the Automotive Division of Tobata Casting, which merged with Nihon Sangyo Co.
 (Nissan) after selling its factory.
 Its grille was chrome plated with a tall heart shaped opening instead of the Austin 7 like grille.
 It is the first Datsun model to have a truck variant called the 13T, along as being the first car exported from Japan; a total of 44 vehicles were exported to South Africa and Australia.